LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/4_MU_RTU_Monitor_Design.md

 In our digital twin power grid simulation, the Remote Terminal Unit (RTU) plays a central role in data aggregation, validation, and anomaly detection.
 It integrates real-time input from Metering Units (MU), Intelligent Electronic Devices (IED), and Programmable Logic Controllers (PLC) to simulate the behavior and logic of a real-world substation RTU.

-The RTU is programmed to monitor the electrical flow between power sources (e.g., **generators**, **transformers**) and power consumers (e.g., **breakers**, **next-level devices**) by verifying signal consistency and detecting operational faults.
-As illustrated in the system diagram shown below, each power source and load point is monitored by a corresponding **MU-IED pair**, and the RTU orchestrates data from multiple sources for high-level decision making.
+The RTU is programmed to monitor the electrical flow between power sources (e.g., generators, transformers) and power consumers (e.g., breakers, next-level devices) by verifying signal consistency and detecting operational faults.
+As illustrated in the system diagram shown below, each power source and load point is monitored by a corresponding MU-IED pair, and the RTU orchestrates data from multiple sources for high-level decision making.

 ![](img/s_20.png)

-**RTU Workflow and Logic Implementation:**
+#### RTU Workflow and Logic Implementation

 - Metering Units (MU) collect voltage (V) and current (A) readings at both the output of power sources and the input of power loads.
 - IEDs receive the MU data and compare it against preset safety thresholds.
 If voltage or current readings are outside safe ranges, IEDs raise local alerts.
 - IEDs then calculate power flow values (e.g., apparent power S, real power P, energy imbalance) and send both raw sensor values and calculated data to the RTU via S7Comm protocol.
 - The PLC monitors circuit breaker states (ON/OFF) and sends this digital signal to the RTU via Modbus-TCP.

-**RTU Safety Logic Rules Example:**
+#### RTU Safety Logic Rules Example

-The RTU internal logic will detect and evaluate the current system working state, below is an example rule.
+The RTU internal logic will detect and evaluate the current system working state, below is an example rule current our power grid simulation system provided:

 - If the breaker is ON:
   - If `V1 - V2` ≥ *voltage drop threshold* → Raise `Transmission Line Voltage Drop Alert`